[NEW] GoFundMe’s latest report: The Social State of Giving

 4. Seek Professional Help

 No matter the size of your organization, it is never a bad idea to lean on some experts to help you navigate through the CMS selection process.
-When searching out an expert, you’ll want to find ones that can not only help you find the right tools, but who have experience with designing the strategic process which will allow the implementation to be successful.
+When searching for an expert, you’ll want to find ones who can not only help you find the right tools but who have experience with designing the strategic process, which will allow the implementation to be successful.
 This is even more important when you are going to be integrating your CMS with your Constituent Relationship Management (CRM) System.

 5. Data Considerations